metabronx/sdcli/README.md

 ### `sdcli gh`

-This does things with GitHub's v3 REST API with the following subcommands:
+This does things with GitHub's v3 REST API via the following subcommands:

 - `auth`: Authenticates your machine with GitHub.
-- `invite`: Invites the given email(s) to the metabroxn organization.
+- `invite`: Invites the given email(s) to the metabronx organization.
 - `assign-teams`: Assigns users to their metabronx organization team.
 - `remove`: Removes the given username(s) from the metabronx organization.